 To answer this question you can think of your first relationship or dating experience.
-Most of the young people follow their hearts for the first time with hopes and sincerity until the first rejection comes into scene.
+Most of the young people follow their hearts for the first time with hopes and sincerity until the first rejection comes into the scene.
 We all know how it felt and most of us didn’t want to experience it again.
 Going forward, we start using the rules of a dating game as a form of protection from being hurt.

 We Often Trust The Rules

-We start trusting the rules because they are supposed to lead us in the right direction and create the best outcome whether it is going into the relationship or dating a variety of people.
+We start trusting the rules because they are supposed to lead us in the right direction and create the best outcome whether it is going into a relationship or dating a variety of people.
 Just like any other rules which are created to support our life and make it easier and better, we start relying on the rules and we allow them to lead us, making decisions for us and directing our actions.
 Why?
 Because we don’t trust ourselves, we are too scared of stepping into the territory where the risks are higher, but the rewards are much more satisfying too.

 What we often forget, though, is that going after what we truly believe in, regardless of the result, is empowering by all means because it allows us to follow our true selves instead of being part of the game.
 When we are not confident in ourselves and afraid that the other person will not like us for who we are, we trust the rules and we believe that they will put us in a safer place.